Onyjenny/LITA-PROJECT-WORK/README.md

 - Highlight trends and patterns that can inform strategic decisions.
 - Provide a comprehensive narrative that translates complex data into understandable insights.

 ### Data Source
-  This data was provided by the INCUBATOR HUB as a project work
+The primary source of data used here is Lita Capstone Dataset.xlsx which was provided by the INCUBATOR HUB as a project work for every student.

+###